-When it comes to increasing your business, you can take advantage of others to spread words about your products or services, leading to significant results.
+When it comes to increasing your business, you can take advantage of others to spread the word about your products or services, leading to significant results.
 Two popular strategies for this purpose are associated with marketing and referral marketing.
 But when they can look at first glance, they are designed to achieve different goals and work in different ways.

 This blog will help you understand the ins and outs of both affiliate and referral marketing, discover your differences, and guide you in choosing the right approach for your business.